Indiana GOP lawmakers resisting many hard-right challengers

 The challengers say they are tapping into a deep resentment among voters — and even winning a few seats could nudge the Legislature further to the right.

+“The vast majority of House Republicans, including myself, have been abundantly clear that we want to take action to further protect life should the U.S. Supreme Court overturn, in full or in part, Roe,” Republican House Speaker Todd Huston said in a statement Tuesday.
+“We will continue to await the court’s final decision.”

+Indiana law generally prohibits abortions after 20 weeks of pregnancy, with 99% of abortions in the state occurring at 13 weeks or earlier, according to a state Health Department report.

-The House GOP campaign operation has given over $1 million to candidates for the primary — including those trying to unseat Republican Reps.
-Curt Nisly of Milford and John Jacob of Indianapolis, both heroes of the “liberty candidate” challengers for proposals blocked by legislative leaders, including a total abortion ban and seeking to void all state COVID-19 restrictions as far back as late 2020.
+The state House GOP campaign operation has given over $1 million to candidates for the primary — including those trying to unseat hard-right Republican Reps.
+Curt Nisly of Milford and John Jacob of Indianapolis.
+Both are heroes of the “liberty candidate” challengers for proposals blocked by legislative leaders, including a total abortion ban and seeking to void all state COVID-19 restrictions as far back as late 2020.

 Meanwhile, the Liberty Defense PAC, which has worked to rally support for its endorsed candidates, had raised a total of about $95,000 by the end of March.

-“Some of our incumbents are facing very, very engaged opponents,” Republican House Speaker Todd Huston said.
+“Some of our incumbents are facing very, very engaged opponents,” Huston said.
 “You can’t take any chances.
 Our team has been doing everything they need to do, knocking on doors, lots of voter contacts, those types of things.
 Nobody should take it lightly.”

 Some challengers say their movement grew from protests against COVID-19 shutdowns and complaints that GOP legislators didn’t take action to end Holcomb’s executive orders, including a mask mandate.